griptape-ai/griptape/docs/griptape-framework/drivers/web-search-drivers.md

 * `search()` searches the web and returns a [ListArtifact](../../reference/griptape/artifacts/list_artifact.md) that contains JSON-serializable [TextArtifact](../../reference/griptape/artifacts/text_artifact.md)s with the search results.

-You can use Web Search Drivers with structures:
+You can use Web Search Drivers with [Structures](../structures/agents.md):

 ```python
 --8<-- "docs/griptape-framework/drivers/src/web_search_drivers_5.py"